top of page

 The adjective 'sensational' is derived from the noun 'sensation' and the suffix '-al,' which is often used to form adjectives.
 As previously explained, 'sensation' originates from the Latin word 'sensatio,' related to perceiving or experiencing through the senses.
 When the suffix '-al' is added to 'sensation,' it creates 'sensational,' signifying something that is related to or characterized by strong sensory or emotional impact.
 Over time, 'sensational' has come to describe things that are extremely impressive, exciting, or noteworthy, often because they evoke intense emotions or reactions.
 Its etymology underscores the connection between the powerful effect of a particular experience or event on the senses and the modern usage of the word to describe something remarkable or attention-grabbing.

-Quiz: Find the meaning of the adjective sensational:
+Find the correct meaning of the adjective sensational:

 Try Again!